 (d) MWRA sampling program includes a subset of community TCR sites as well as sites along the transmission system, tanks and pumping stations.
-Some MWRA TCR sites which are entry points to the community had low chlorine residuals due to various
+Some MWRA TCR sites which are entry points to the community had low chlorine residuals due to various reasons.

-Treated Water - Disinfection By-Product (DBP) Levels in Communities January 2010
+Treated Water - Disinfection By-Product (DBP) Levels in Communities September 2010

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5s) are by-products of disinfection treatment with chlorine.
 TTHMs and HAA5s are of concern due to their potential adverse health effects at high levels.
-EPA's running annual average (RAA) standard is 80 ug/L for TTHMs and 60 ug/L for HAA5s.
+EPA's running annual average (RAA) standard is $80~\mu g/L$ for TTHMs and $60~\mu g/L$ for HAA5s.
 The switch from chlorine to ozone for primary disinfection and the consolidation of treatment has lowered DBP formation and results are now more uniform.
 DEP requires that compliance samples be collected quarterly.
 Partially served communities are responsible for their own compliance monitoring and reporting and must be contacted directly for their results.